Lisa Pulitzer: Books

 Pulitzer's most recent book is a ghostwritten work for Juan Martinez released in February 2016.
 It covers the story of the trial of Jodi Arias from the point of view of Martinez, the deputy county attorney for Maricopa County.
 Arias was convicted of the murder of Travis Alexander and was sentenced to life imprisonment.
 Her name does not appear in the book.

 Other work

 Pulitzer has continued with freelance journalism and has also taught creative writing to children at the USDAN Center for the Performing Arts on Long Island.
 She was also co-director/owner of the Pulitzer & Panetta Writing & Art Studio in Huntington, New York along with graphic artist Susan Panetta.
-Joking about her genre of non-fiction writing she said, "I’m now the official cult gal."
+Joking about her genre of non-fiction writing she said, "I'm now the official cult gal."

 Personal life

 Pulitzer describes how her own childhood experiences in a blended family gave her insights and empathy for the women she co-authors with who often come from complicated family situations.
-She is married to author Douglas Love and they have two children, Juliet and Francesca.
+She is married to author Douglas Love and they have two children.
 They live in New York City.